Towing with an electric car, hybrid or plug-in hybrid - what you need to know

 Despite the fact hybrid cars have been around for longer than plug-in hybrid models, the latter are now much more common.
 In fact, if you want a regular hybrid costing less than £30,000, you’re effectively limited to a Kia Niro or a selection of Toyota products.

-For the first time in the model's history, the latest Toyota Prius Hybrid can be fitted with a tow bar, although its 725kg towing limit is fairly meagre.
+The Toyota Prius Hybrid can be fitted with a tow bar, although its 725kg towing limit is fairly meagre.
 The same cap is placed on the Toyota C-HR hybrid crossover and it should be enough for anyone who wants to use a tow bar to mount a bike carrier, tow a small trailer or even a micro-caravan or lightweight trailer tent.
+The Corolla can manage an additional 25kg, which matches the 750kg total of the Honda CR-V and Hyundai Ioniq.

 If you need to pull a heavier load, the Toyota RAV4 Hybrid and Lexus NX 300h are both small SUVs, using the same 2.5-litre petrol engine and electric motor.
 Both can tow around 1,500kg, bringing a medium-sized caravan into scope.